Tarcoola, South Australia: Rail

+Tarcoola is now best known as the northern junction of the Trans-Australian Railway and the Darwin line.

 The Ghan and the Indian Pacific passenger services through Tarcoola both run once per week in each direction all year round, and twice per week at various times.
 The mail for Tarcoola arrives by train.

 Governance

 Tarcoola is located within the federal division of Grey, the state electoral district of Giles and the Pastoral Unincorporated Area of South Australia.

 Climate

 Tarcoola has a desert climate with hot, dry summers and mild winters and sparse rainfall throughout the year.
 A record high temperature of 49.1 °C was recorded on 24 January 2019.